 When the trailer is at a lateral inclination, δ (see Fig. 6), of a maximum of 3° relative to the tractor chassis, there shall be no contact between the tractor chassis and the semi-trailer.

-Fig. 6 — Lateral Inclination

 Angle of Articulation

 The angle of articulation 𝜑 (see Fig. 2) is the projection of the angle between the longitudinal axes of the tractor and semi-trailer in the horizontal plane.

 The articulation of the vehicle shall be such that no contact is made between the semi-trailer and the tyres or spray-suppression equipment of the tractor, taking into account the maximum value ω2 = 7° for all angles 𝜑 up to 25°, for both two- and three-axle tractors.

 Under maneuvering conditions, the angle of articulation 𝜑 shall be able to reach 90°, with the angle of inclination 𝜔2 varying from 7° to 3° as 𝜑 varies from 25° to 90°.

+Fig. 6 Lateral Inclination

-Free Space between Tractor and Semi-Trailer
+Free Space between Tractor and Semi-trailer

 The free space between the tractor and semi-trailer is measured as follows (see Fig. 2):